Vladislav-Averyanov/123/README.md

-# Its simple program search actualt temperature and weather in chosen by user town
+# This simple program search actualt temperature and weather in chosen by user town